abbreviatedman/react-unit-02-part-2-advanced-props-and-state/2c-functions-as-props/exercise/readme.md

 Button Handlers: We use onClick={props.complete} and onClick={props.delete} to call the functions passed as props when the buttons are clicked.

-Here is the finished code for App.js:
+Here is the finished code for App.jsx:

 ```jsx
 import Task from "./Task";